currycan/memory-flusher/README.md

 ```

 While it is possible to monitor memory consumption for the parent cgroups that correspond to Pods or
-QoS classes, `cgroup-memory-manager` does this only for cgroups that correspond to containers.
+QoS classes, `kube-node-memory-flusher` does this only for cgroups that correspond to containers.
 For Kubernetes, set `--parent` to `/sys/fs/cgroup/memory/kubepods`.

 Only the cgroup memory resource controller v1 is supported, see